15 Types of Butterflies in Wisconsin

 Clouded Sulphur butterflies are an important part of the ecosystem in Wisconsin, as they help to pollinate plants and provide food for other animals.

-If you are interested in butterfly watching in Wisconsin, keep an eye out for the beautiful Clouded Sulphur!
+If you are interested in butterfly watching in Wisconsin, watch for the beautiful Clouded Sulphur!

 3. Silvery Blue